EasyCorp/EasyAdminBundle/Resources/doc/tutorials/custom-menu.md

 The main menu of the backend displays by default the list of the managed entities.
-They are displayed in the same order they were defined in the configuration and all of them point to the `list` view of each entity.
+They are displayed in the same order they were defined in the configuration and all of them link to the `list` view of each entity.

 This behavior is too limited for complex backends, which need to define custom labels, icons or links for each menu item.
 In addition, complex backends usually